Data Identities

 Identities in Downstream Delivery

-When an automation delivers data to a queue, webhook, or email target, the identity map is included in the payload.
+When a subscription delivers data to a queue, webhook, or script target, the _identity map is included in the message payload.
 The receiving system can read its own key directly, with no external mapping table required.

 {